ricscar2570/portfolio/Disaster Recover Pipeline/README.md

 # 🌍 Disaster Response Pipeline

-The **Disaster Response Pipeline** is a robust, scalable, and real-time platform designed to collect, process, analyze, and visualize critical data during natural disasters.
-With state-of-the-art machine learning models, IoT integrations, and interactive visualizations, this platform empowers emergency responders to make data-driven decisions quickly.
+The **Disaster Response Pipeline** is a scalable, and real-time platform designed to collect, process, analyze, and visualize critical data during natural disasters.
+With state-of-the-art machine learning models and interactive visualizations, this platform empowers emergency responders to make data-driven decisions quickly.

 ---